-To obtain a refund on your registration fee or housing, please email email@example.com.
+To obtain a refund on your registration fee, please email email@example.com.
 Full refunds will be provided up to 10 days prior to an event.
 Cancellations made after this time will receive a 50% refund.
 There is no refund for cancellations made on the day of your scheduled arrival.

 Disability Service On Campus:

 It is the Institute’s goal is to make facilities, programs, and experiences accessible to all members of the community.
 The Institute works individually with those who are disabled to determine how individual needs can best be met.
 For additional information regarding Disability Services, please visit https://www.pacifica.edu/student-services/disability-services/.